Nick Kouparitsas

-Background
+Early life

 Kouparitsas was born in Canberra, Australian Capital Territory, Australia.

 Playing career

 While attending Daramalan College, Canberra, Kouparitsas played for the Australian Schoolboys team in 2001.

 Kouparitsas made his NRL début for Canterbury-Bankstown in 2006, making three NRL appearances in 2006.
 Kouparitsas became a regular part of the Canterbury first grade team in 2007.
 Kouparitsas scored his first NRL try on 22 June 2007 against Manly at Brookvale Oval.

 In 2009, Kouparitsas spent the beginning of the season playing NSW Cup for Bulldogs' feeder club, the Bankstown City Bulls.
 As a result of not playing first grade, a release was sought from Canterbury and Kouparitsas signed with the Sydney Roosters prior to round 8.
 The deal was meant to go ahead weeks earlier, but Canterbury pulled out of the deal.
 At the conclusion of the 2009 season, Kouparitsas played in two consecutive wooden spoon teams (Canterbury in 2008 and then the Sydney Roosters in 2009).
-In 2010 he played 24 games mainly starting at hooker or second row where the roosters made the 2010 Nrl Grand Final losing 32-8 to the St. George Illawarra Dragons.
+In 2010 he played 24 games mainly starting at hooker or second row where the roosters made the 2010 Nrl Grand Final losing 32–8 to the St. George Illawarra Dragons.
 This is the highlights of Nicks career.
 Kouparitsas joined English club Harlequins on a one-year deal for the 2011 Engage Super League season.